Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo: The noisy QPC plateau

-Here, we show how the $5e^2/9h$ QPC conductance plateau can appear only in the coherent regime and compute shot noise at this plateau.
+Here, we show how the $5e^2/9h$ QPC conductance plateau can appear only in the unequilibrated regime and compute shot noise at this plateau.
+We consider only the stochastic scenario.
+We note that if we consider the equilibration then it becomes exactly the same scenario of \cref{1by2QPC_PRB}.

-Here, the edge structure contains the counter-propagating $e/3$ (``innermost"), $e$, $e/3$ and $e/3$ (``outermost") charge modes as we go from the bulk towards the edge; this is the reconstructed MacDonald edge \cite{Wang2013} (\cref{WMG_Fig}).
+The bare edge structure contains the counter-propagating $e/3$ (``innermost"), $e$, $e/3$ and $e/3$ (``outermost") charge modes as we go from the bulk towards the edge; this is the reconstructed MacDonald edge \cite{Wang2013} (\cref{WMG_Fig}).
 We label the $e/3, e, e/3, e/3$ charge modes (from bulk to edge in the contacts) as $``2", ``1", ``3", ``4"$, respectively.
-At the QPC, we consider the case when the outermost $e/3$ mode is fully transmitted, the innermost $e/3$ mode is fully backscattered, and the remaining modes are renormalized around the KFP RG fixed point \cite{Kane1994} at a plateau having transmission $t$, leading to $G_{D_1}e^2/h$ QPC conductance plateau, where $G_{D_1}=t I \tau/e$ and $I$ is the source current.
-The $(2/3 + \epsilon_3)e$ and $\epsilon_3 e$ appear as the renormalized charge modes (counter-propagating with $\epsilon_3 > 0$).
-This region can be called as the KFP region.
-Similarly, we can call the WMG region, where the renormalized charge modes are $\epsilon_1 e, \epsilon_2 e$ and $(1/3 + \epsilon_1 + \epsilon_2)e$ (counter-propagating), with $\epsilon_1 > 0,\ \epsilon_2 > 0$.
+At the QPC, we consider the case when the outermost $e/3$ mode is fully transmitted, the innermost $e/3$ mode is fully backscattered, and the remaining $e$ and $e/3$ modes are renormalized to the KFP RG fixed point \cite{Kane1994}, giving rise to counter-propagating $2e/3$ charge mode and a $n_3$ neutral mode.
+This regime will be called the KFP region.
+Similarly, we will call the WMG regime the case where the renormalized (at the WMG RG fixed point \cite{Wang2013}) charge modes $e/3, e/3$ counter-propagate to the $n_1, n_2$ neutral modes between each contact and the QPC.